 In the United States, the amount of tax you owe depends on several factors, one of them being how much money you make each year.

-The U.S. Tax Code is based on a progressive tax system.
-Essentially, this means everyone pays a percentage of their income to the federal government, but higher-income filers pay a higher percentage than those with less income.
-In theory, this system distributes the individual income tax burden tax burden more heavily onto those who have more and thus are more able to contribute.
+The U.S. tax code is based on a progressive tax system.
+That means everyone pays a percentage of their income to the federal government, but higher-income filers pay a higher percentage.
+In theory, this system distributes the individual income tax burden more heavily onto those who have more and thus are more able to contribute.
 Likewise, it shifts the burden away from those who can’t afford as much.

 How Much You’re Taxed

 Your total federal income tax owed is based on your adjusted gross income (AGI).
-When you complete your Form 1040 and its attached schedules, you enter all of your income from various categories, such as wages, interest and dividends, and business income.
-Then, you take various above-the-line deductions, such as contributing to an IRA or paying student loan interest.
+When you complete your Form 1040 and its attached schedules, you enter all your income from various categories, such as wages, interest and dividends, and business income.
+Then, you take various ”above-the-line” deductions, such as contributing to an IRA or paying student loan interest.
 These deductions reduce your gross income to arrive at your AGI.

-Your AGI is used to determine your eligibility for certain tax breaks, but it’s not your taxable income.
+You use your AGI to determine your eligibility for certain tax breaks, but it’s not your taxable income.
 From AGI, you deduct either the standard deduction or itemized deductions to arrive at your taxable income.

 How Much You Owe